 PopSyn runs using Microsoft’s free MySQL software.
 Download and install the MySQL Community Edition install from https://dev.mysql.com/downloads/windows/installer/5.7.html.
 Note that there are two versions of the software.
 Select the mysql-install-community-5.7.22 (the larger one) or newer versions.
 Run the .msi installer file and agree to the terms of the open-source license.
 The installer will then step through a number of pages allowing the user to specify the installation.
 In general, select the default or classic options.
 If asked what version to install, select x64 on a 64-bit machine or x86 for a 32-bit machine.

 A MySQL database must be created prior to running PopSyn.
-Open the command line and execute the following commands:
+Open the command line and the following commands from Table 3.19 below can be execuated.

 Note: if the default username “root” and/or default password “root” is changed during the installation of MySQL Community Server, be sure to replace those characters in the login command.
 However, it is not recommended that you choose an alternative name for the database.
 The name “arcpopsyn” is coded into the SQL scripts that run the model and would need to be manually changed to an alternative name.